The cruise ship season extends into May. P & O’s Pacific Eden was in today.

 Similar problems were experienced by residents in Sydney.
 Following a high profile campaign, legislation was passed which introduced regulations to limit the sulphur content of fuel of ships calling at Sydney Harbour.
 Since 1 July 2016, the use of low sulphur fuel (0.1% or less) by cruise ships while in Sydney Harbour has been mandated.
 Reducing sulphur is the key means of reducing both fine particle and sulfur dioxide pollution.

-Several countries operate Emissions Control Areas including the Baltic Sea area, the North Sea area, and designated coastal areas of the United State and Canada.
+Several countries operate Emissions Control Areas including the Baltic Sea area, the North Sea area, and designated coastal areas of the United States and Canada.

 In response to pressure on this issue, the International Maritime Organisation has recently committed to new requirements which will see sulphur emissions fall from the current maximum of 3.5 percent of fuel content to 0.5 percent by 2020.